A Note from the Editor:

 Bessyodake Sky Deck Noto Yume Terrace

 Along the Noto Satoyama Highway is a special parking area, “Yume Terrace.”
 At 13 meters high, the view of Noto-jima Island is breathtaking.
-When the sky is clear, you can even see the distant Tateyama mountains.
-The quiet moments there overlooking the landscape made the perfect soft ending to our sightseeing day.
+When the sky is clear, you can even see the distant Tateyama Mountains.
+The quiet moments there overlooking the landscape made the perfect gentle ending to our sightseeing day.

 Our route by car:

 Kaname Inn → Ganmon: 1 hr 15 min

 Yume Terrace → Kaname Inn: 1 hr 20 min